 Reflection

-How does this glorious magnificence compare with the many details going on in my life today?
+How does this glorious magnificence compare with the many details going on in my own life today?
 Does God care about me?
 How about everything that is happening around me and to me – does such a high and lofty God care?

-Yes, He certainly does!
-And He has the power to address whatever evil or affliction that is coming against us.
-May we all will humbly seek His face today as we approach the throne room of God.
+Yes, He certainly does care!
+And He has the power to address any and all evil or affliction that might be coming against us.